 - Ask your family to help with (whatever Christmas thing you need to delegate).

-Then write yourself some permission slips.
+Did you write a permission slips?
 I would love it if you would share some of your ideas.
-In the comments below tell me what permission slips you are writing for yourself this year.
+In the comments below tell me what you wrote for yourself this year.